mapping-commons/sssom/src/docs/spec.md

 (The "canonical order" corresponds to the exact order of elements as seen in the specification.)
 This precludes spurious diffs in a git setting, which is an important concern for the continuous reviewing of mappings by curators and users.

+**Ordering of keys in the YAML metadata block**.
+For the same reason (avoiding spurious diffs), the keys in the YAML metadata block SHOULD be sorted by case-sensitive alphabetical order.
+This recommendation applies whether the metadata block is embedded in the TSV file or kept in a separate file.

 Note that only metadata elements permissible in a global context (G, or L/G) can be used in the metadata-file.

 We recommend to use the following *filename conventions* for SSSOM metadatafiles: